 part of singapore culture & design research project

-Through visual lens, the forgotten, the ordinary and the archaic are given stature in this book.
-It delivers a blast of nostalgia and familiarity for the over fifties and a shot of discovery for younger readers.
-Through the senses of sight and smell as memories are evoked; new possibilities are imagined and personal connections are explored.
-Most of all, this book invites readers to take a second look at the overlooked and to participate in a dialogue of cultural exchange.
-Have these century-old architectural decorations of Singapore that originated from Fujian, China remained the same or have they adapted with time and different geographic factors?
+Through the visual lens, the forgotten, the ordinary and the archaic are given stature in this book.
+It delivers a blast of nostalgia and familiarity for the over the fifties and a shot of discovery for younger readers.
+Through sight and smell, memories are evoked, new possibilities are imagined, and personal connections are explored.
+Most of all, this book invites readers to take a second look at the overlooked and participate in a cultural exchange dialogue.
+Have these century-old architectural decorations of Singapore that originated from Fujian, China, remained the same or have they adapted with time and different geographic factors?

 Visual/Senses supported by Nanyang Technological University, Singapore and Ministry of Education, Singapore.
 Published by Top Red Art, Beijing.

 Research period: 2010-2013